ScottyLabs/wdw/prototyping/index.md

 ### How to Attend

-Bring a computer with [Framer (Mac only)](https://framerjs.com/) installed.
+1. Bring a computer with [Framer (Mac only)](https://framerjs.com/) installed.
    Unfortunately, if you are a Windows or Linux user, Framer will not be available.
+1. Download all the initial files for the prototype [here](https://drive.google.com/drive/folders/0B9HSc1BtqNgANEVueWdoX0lRZlk?usp=sharing).